pyepics/pyepics/doc/overview.rst

 where you want to start.

-If you're building larger scripts and programs, using :class:`PV` objects provided by the :mod:`pv` module is recommended.
-The :class:`PV` class provides a Process Variable (PV) object that has both methods (including :meth:`get` and :meth:`put`) to read and change the PV, and attributes that are kept automatically synchronized with the remote channel.
+If you're building larger scripts and programs, using :class:`PV` objects is recommended.
+The :class:`PV` class provides a Process Variable (PV) object that has methods (including :meth:`get` and :meth:`put`) to read and change the PV, and attributes that are kept automatically synchronized with the remote channel.
 For larger applications where you find yourself working with sets of related PVs, you may find the :class:`Device` class helpful.

 The lowest-level CA functionality is exposed in the :mod:`ca` module, and companion :mod:`dbr` module.
 While not necessary recommended for most use